stfc/cloud-docs/source/Flavors.rst

 The STFC Cloud provides a number of flavors to users but these fall into 3 categories at the moment.

+No flavor has resilient storage.
+If this is required you should boot from Volume at VM creation time

 Note: our flavors are created in so that they will efficiently pack onto the hardware we have - due to this we cannot create additional flavors as that may lead to scheduling difficulties and under utilisation.

 ################################